 Then, add the puree back to the boiling veggie broth and stir to combine.
 This will create a super flavorful, hearty broth.

-How to Cook Pastina in Broth
+I Like to Cook the Pastina in the Broth

 Now it’s time to add your pastina!